 4. Plant ground covers

 Weeds thrive by gaining a foothold and outcompeting more desirable garden plants.
-Beat them at their own game by planting a ground cover that does well in your area and rapidly fills in exposed soil.
+Beat them at their own game by planting a ground cover around your home and garden that rapidly fills in exposed soil.
 Quick-growing ground covers like white clover won’t only reclaim an area, they can also add nutrients to the soil and hold a bed until you’re ready to plant or landscape.
 Others like barley, oats, wheat, rye, and canola produce compounds that inhibit the growth of other plants.
 Ground covers worth considering include those noted below.

 Common Ground Covers and Their Uses